ruby/www.ruby-lang.org/en/documentation/faq/4/index.md

 an assignment, and so treats `a` as a variable.

 Note that the assignment does not have to be executed---Ruby just has to have seen it.
-This program does not raise an error.
+This program does not raise an error:

 ~~~
 a = 1 if false; a  # => nil